Nutrient Neutrality

 - Any development not involving overnight accommodation, but which may have non-sewerage water quality implications.

 The Conservation of Species and Habitats Regulations 2017 require local planning authorities to ensure that new development does not cause adverse impacts to the integrity of protected habitats such as the Broads prior to granting planning permission.
-At present there are no identified mitigation solutions available locally to resolve these impacts.
+Therefore, we will only be able to grant planning permission for developments comprising overnight accommodation within the affected catchments if suitable mitigation has been secured.

 Downloads and links